Your First 100 Customers: A Playbook for Scrappy Startups

 In the early days, every customer is a potential referral.
 That's why support matters as much as sales.
 Be active on social media.
 Monitor mentions.
 Answer DMs.
 Respond quickly to complaints and even faster to praise.

 Turn issues into opportunities.
 Show people how you handle problems.
-Be transparent and helpful.
-And when possible, go one step further.
 Small gestures create big impressions.
-They don’t cost much, but they build the kind of loyalty you can’t fake.
+They don't cost much, but they build the kind of loyalty you can't fake.

 Final Thoughts